-Why Privacy Matters: Freedom, Encryption, and the Chat Control Debate
+Why Privacy Matters: Freedom, Encryption, Chat Control

 Privacy is a precondition for freedom.
 Encryption protects everyone.
 Mass scanning proposals like 'Chat Control' risk both.